GaijinEntertainment/GaijinApplicationPlatform/docs/central/getting-started.md

 ![Account menu](./assets/account-menu.png)

 The Account menu button can be found in the top-right corner of the page.
-This menu allows you to:
+This menu enables you to:

 - Copy user ID.
 This can be useful when adding yourself to the list of users of an application or service
 - Go to your [Profile](user-profile.md) page